 Good to know is that signatures in Outlook will soon sync between Outlook for Windows and Outlook Online (Microsoft 365 and Office 365).
 The feature is called “Outlook for Windows: Signature cloud settings” and is planned to roll out in December 2020.

-To add a signature to your messages in Outlook 365 (Outlook Online) you will have to open Outlook in your web browser: outlook.office.com.
+To add a signature to your emails in Outlook 365 (Outlook Online) you will have to open Outlook in your web browser: outlook.office.com

 - Select the gear icon on the right side in the top bar.